'Solo: A Star Wars Story' struggles to take off in opening weekend

-"Solo: A Star Wars Story," the latest prequel in the hugely popular film franchise, struggled to achieve escape velocity this holiday weekend, with an estimated $101 million four-day take falling far below expectations.
+"Solo: A Star Wars Story," the latest prequel in the hugely popular film franchise, struggled to achieve escape velocity this holiday weekend, with a $103 million four-day take falling far below expectations.

-Analysts had predicted the Disney/Lucasfilm project -- directed by Ron Howard and with Alden Ehrenreich as a young version of the swashbuckling Han Solo -- would reach $130 million to $150 million, possibly setting a Memorial Day weekend record.
+Analysts had predicted the Disney/Lucasfilm project -- directed by Ron Howard and with Alden Ehrenreich as a young version of the swashbuckling Han Solo -- would reach up to $150 million, possibly setting a Memorial Day weekend record.

-But the film, with a cast including Donald Glover, Woody Harrelson and Emilia Clarke, was falling short not only in North America, box office tracker Exhibitor Relations predicted, but also abroad.
+But the film, with a cast including Donald Glover, Woody Harrelson and Emilia Clarke, fell short not only in North America but also abroad.

 "The news is grim overseas," said Hollywood Reporter, saying the film was heading for barely half the $300 million global take many had predicted.

-Last weekend's No. 1 film, "Deadpool 2" from 20th Century Fox and Marvel, took second spot this weekend, with a four-day estimate of $53.5 million.
+Last weekend's top film, 20th Century Fox's "Deadpool 2," took second spot this weekend, with a four-day estimate of $53.8 million.

-Third place went to Disney/Marvel collaboration "Avengers: Infinity War," which took in $20.1 million in its fifth weekend out.
+Third place went to Marvel's "Avengers: Infinity War," which took in $22.5 million in its fifth weekend out.
 It stars Robert Downey Jr., Benedict Cumberbatch, Scarlett Johansson and Chris Hemsworth.

 The Paramount film tells the story of four aging friends -- Jane Fonda, Diane Keaton, Candice Bergen and Mary Steenburgen -- who decide to read the steamy book "Fifty Shades of Grey" and find it stimulating more than just their intellects.